heyxyz/hey/CONTRIBUTING.md

 ## Values

 - **Be the change** - Don't wait for anything, if you want something ship it but make sure it is sustainable for the long term.
-- **Pride in product** - We ask ourselves that will we use the feature if it's live before making it.
+- **Pride in product** - We ask ourselves whether we will use the feature if it goes live before creating it.
 - **Diversity** - We welcome differences, and listen before we speak.
 It proportionally leads to extraordinary results and experiences.

 ## Open Development & Community Driven